-If the path to lint is a glob pattern or directory path and contains a dot-folder, all dot-files and dot-folders will be linted.
+If the path to lint is a glob pattern or directory path and contains a dot-folder, all dot-files and dot-folders are linted.
 This includes dot-files and dot-folders that are buried deeper in the directory structure.

-eslint .config/will lint all dot-folders and dot-files in the
+eslint .config/would lint all dot-folders and dot-files in the

 .configdirectory, including immediate children as well as children that are deeper in the directory structure.